jhaubrich/DateRanger.js/README.md

 [See it in action!](http://jhaubrich.github.io/DateRanger.js/).

 ## Features
 - Predicts which values you want to keep, and which you wish changed.
-(Still needs work)
-- Validation on each keystroke
+- Validation on every keystroke
-- Error and change highlighting
+- Error and calculation indicators
 - Input delta as H:M, H, :M, H:

 ## Usage